wawjr3d/jquery.autocomplete/README.md

 ####itemValue
-How to calculate input's actual value from data item
+How to calculate input's actual value from data item.
 **Default:**

 	function(item) {